alan-turing-institute/alexa-room-finder/README.md

 It also has help, repeat, start-over and cancel functions.

-In this dev version, instead of reading the meeting room calendars, and then creating an event in the correct one, it reads the personal calendar of whoever's account is linked to the Alexa Skill, checks if it's free for half-an-hour, then makes an event if it is free.
+In this in-development version, instead of reading the meeting room calendars, and then creating an event in the correct one, it reads the personal calendar of whoever's account is linked to the Alexa Skill, checks if it's free for half-an-hour, then makes an event if it is free.

 ## Setting up the Alexa Skill